Graduate Admissions for Experimental Psychology

 The Experimental faculty consider all of the information submitted by applicants in making admissions decisions.
 However, while we do not have absolute cutoffs for GRE scores and grade-point averages, applicants with the highest scores on these two dimensions tend to be the ones offered admission.
 We also attend to one’s prior experience with research and the rigor of prior coursework.

-In general, we encourage applications from students who have an overall undergraduate GPA of 3.0 or higher (on a 4-point scale), a GPA in psychology of 3.2 or higher, and GRE scores (verbal and quantitative) of 150 or higher.
+In general, we encourage applications from students who have an overall undergraduate GPA of 3.0 or higher (on a 4-point scale) and a GPA in psychology of 3.2 or higher.
 Students with lower scores on these measures who have strong backgrounds in research, particularly those with publications, also receive favorable consideration.
 Our faculty and graduate students recognize the value of a diverse student body and a supportive educational environment that affirms the value of cultural diversity, and thus we encourage applications from members of ethnic minorities, other groups traditionally underrepresented in academia, and those who would contribute diverse perspectives to the program.
 Our department’s Diversity Statement is located here: https://psychology.olemiss.edu/diversity-statement/.
 We do not require the GRE General or Psychology Subject Test.

-Graduate student applicants must apply to BOTH the Graduate School and the Department of Psychology.
-The entire application process is completed online, and is initiated by clicking the Graduate School link above.
+Students should apply to the psychology graduate programs through the Graduate School.
+The entire application process is completed online, and is initiated by clicking the Graduate School link.
 Detailed instructions are presented below and should be followed carefully.
 There is a checklist at the end of this document to make sure your application includes all required materials.